Apple Watch Series 4 Replaces iPhone As Most Exciting New Product At Upcoming Launch

 — 9to5Mac (@9to5mac) August 30, 2018

 Despite the buzz, there are some challenges facing the launch of the new Apple Watch Series 4.
-Inquisitr also reported that new data from a leading market research firm suggests that consumers prefer the old design of the Series 1.
-Apple remains the top seller of smart watches, but that the company’s market share declined from 48% to 41% over the past year.
+The Inquisitr also reported that new data from a leading market research firm suggests that consumers prefer the old design of the Series 1.
+Apple remains the top seller of smart watches, but the company’s market share reportedly declined from 48% to 41% over the past year.
 This puts some pressure on the Apple Watch Series 4 to measure up to its high expectations.